Pre-Sumerians

 is obvious that they did not domesticate donkeys or horses.

-Archaeologists have excavated several sites of this culture.
+sites of this culture.
 Tell

 Hassuna is the largest community.
 It had some large central buildings